-Hydrobuilder has the most grow tents available!
+Hydrobuilder has the most grow tents online!

 If you asked any gardener if it was harder to grow plants inside or outside, the majority would overwhelmingly say inside.
 That’s not to say growing indoors doesn’t come with incredible benefits, nor does it mean that outdoor plants are always superior.
 Plants have evolved to thrive in an outside environment.
 When you’re growing indoors, you’re essentially creating a mini-environment in your house that looks like your outside environment and this creates more room for errors.